-I would like you to have an X-ray so I can see inside your body and discover how to make you better.
+I would like you to have an X-ray because it is the best way for me to see inside your body and discover how to make you better.
 Lots of problems can be seen from outside the body, but not bones or organs.